Create Your First Project

 Suitable Hall needed in Tauranga.
 It was discussed at the AGM.
 Mr Cros Randle, President, said the uncertain nature of the availability of the Rivoli drill hall on Dive Crescent if compulsory military training was introduced, was concerning, as there was no other hall in Tauranga for indoor sports.
 It was time to give serious consideration to the question of erecting a sports centre.
 The sports centre could take the form of a war memorial which would be a fitting gesture to those who gave their lives and an asset to the community.

 Team nominations 10 men’s teams: 6 women’s teams.
 Added is two new women’s teams Kiwis and Judea.
-Note: do they continue or drop out.

 Draw for first round games.